siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/ 2_Unix_Shell.md

 ..		data.doc	text1.txt
 ```
 ## Move and copy files
-In our  /Users/mary/project_1/chapter_1  directory we have a file text1.txt  which isn’t a particularly informative name, so let’s change the file’s name using ***mv***, which is short for ‘move’to quores.txt:
+In our  /Users/mary/project_1/chapter_1  directory we have a file text1.txt  which isn’t a particularly informative name, so let’s change the file’s name using ***mv***, which is short for ‘move’to quote.txt:
 First thing to do is to create the file `quote.txt`  using the ***touch*** command.
 Then use the ***mv*** with two arguments (where is moving the file and to where the movement is done)

 ```bash